|

 as I expected".

-(Note there are more and more - Maytag branded products mostly - that
+Note there are more and more refrigerators that

 require back cover removal to clean the inlet of their